Hardmath123/hardmath123.github.io/content/night-after-christmas.md

 "I bet some crackers just made a good guess."
 "Perhaps we can track down their IP address?"

-So Mrs. Clause began look through the logs,
+So Mrs. Clause began looking through the logs,
 While Santa whipped up some nice thick grog,
 And soon enough, she found the clog:
 "Who writes a database in Prolog?!"